Hazardous Waste Manifest System

 - do not put "NY=" before the handling code, just the handling code will suffice.

-If a New York generator is shipping hazardous waste to a New York State receiving facility, make sure you submit a legible copy of your hazardous waste manifest forms to New York State.
+If a New York State generator is shipping hazardous waste to a New York State receiving facility, make sure you submit a legible copy of your hazardous waste manifest forms to DEC.
 You should use the second sheet of the manifest form (called designated facility to generator state) rather than sending a photocopy.
-In all other cases, the generator should make a legible copy of the manifest and mail it to New York State.
+In all other cases, the generator should make a legible copy of the manifest and mail it to DEC.

-Generators must provide the "old Handling Code" for their wastes in Block 13 in certain cases, or else the waste will be assumed to be landfilled.
+If the Management Method Code provided in Box 19 does not reflect the ultimate disposal of the hazardous waste, generators must provide a Handling Code for their wastes in Block 13.
+If a Handling Code is not provided for Management Method Codes H132 and 141, the waste will be assumed to be landfilled.
 See the Special Assessment Taxes section below for further guidance.

 Special Assessment Taxes

-Special Assessment taxes have historically been based upon the quantity of hazardous waste and its ultimate disposal method.
-The ultimate disposal method was ascertained with the use of Handling Codes.
-These Handling Codes have been removed from the manifest form, and Management Method Codes have been added.
-Most all of the Management Method Codes provide the ultimate disposal method and, therefore, NYS DEC can continue to calculate Special Assessment taxes.
-Please see the table below to determine which Handling Codes NYS DEC has assigned to which Management Method Codes.
+Special Assessment taxes are based upon the quantity of hazardous waste and its ultimate disposal method.
+The ultimate disposal method is ascertained with the use of NYS Handling Codes.
+In 2006, Management Method Codes were added to the federal manifest form.
+Most all of the Management Method Codes provide the ultimate disposal method.
+Please see the Hazardous Waste Management Method Code Conversion Table to determine which Handling Codes DEC has assigned to which Management Method Codes.

 Hazardous Waste Management Method Code Conversion Table